-Fortunately, oral medications are now available that have proven very effective in curing these difficult infections.
-These medicines reach the nail through the bloodstream and create a barrier between the old infected nail and the newly formed nail, effectively killing all living fungus organisms.
+Traditionally, oral medications have been used in treating these difficult infections.
+These medicines can reach the nail through the bloodstream and create a barrier between the old infected nail and the newly formed nail, effectively killing all living fungus organisms.

 Can I Prevent From It Happening Again?

 You may be asked to treat the insides of your shoes, which have become contaminated by the fungus.
 This is to make sure that the new healthy nail doesn’t become contaminated by any fungus hiding in the shoe.

 To prevent the fungus infection from coming back, the best offense is a good defense.
 We must control moisture and create a drier environment for your feet.
 Use powder in shoes to absorb perspiration.
 Avoid synthetic or nylon socks that trap, rather than absorb, perspiration.
 Cotton socks absorb moisture and wick it away from the skin and nails.

 Keeping your feet dry and protected from injury is essential to avoid any fungus infections.
 If you have been cutting your nails too deeply, or treating an ingrown nail on your own, this may have allowed the fungus to grow under the nail.
 If shoes have become contaminated while you had the condition, they may be sanitized by spraying them with a topical antifungal spray, to prevent a recurrence of the fungal nail condition.